lange-am/OCSVM_PLUS/README.md

 After that, you can import the library from Python:

 `>>> import ocsvm_plus`
+cvxop
 Make sure you are using Python 3.x (you may need "python3" instead of "python").
 You will also need Cython installed (`pip install Cython` or similar).
+CVXOPT is needed for comparison (pip install cvxopt).
 To be more confident, you should run unit tests:

 `python setup_debug.py build_ext --inplace`<br/>
 `python -m unittest tests`